United Nations General Assembly

-During the 1980s, the Assembly became a forum for "North-South dialogue" between industrialized nations and developing countries on a range of international issues.
-These issues came to the fore because of the phenomenal growth and changing makeup of the UN membership.
-In 1945, the UN had 51 members, which by the 21st century nearly quadrupled to 193, of which more than two-thirds are developing countries.
+During the 1980s, the Assembly became a forum for "North–South dialogue" between industrialized nations and developing countries on a range of international issues.
+These issues came to the fore because of the phenomenal growth and changing makeup of the United Nations membership.
+In 1945, the United Nations had 51 members, which by the 21st century nearly quadrupled to 193, of which more than two-thirds are developing countries.
 Because of their numbers, developing countries are often able to determine the agenda of the Assembly (using coordinating groups like the G77), the character of its debates, and the nature of its decisions.
 For many developing countries, the UN is the source of much of their diplomatic influence and the principal outlet for their foreign relations initiatives.

 Although the resolutions passed by the General Assembly do not have binding forces over the member nations (apart from budgetary measures), pursuant to its Uniting for Peace resolution of November 1950 (resolution 377 (V)), the Assembly may also take action if the Security Council fails to act, owing to the negative vote of a permanent member, in a case where there appears to be a threat to the peace, breach of the peace or act of aggression.
 The Assembly can consider the matter immediately with a view to making recommendations to Members for collective measures to maintain or restore international peace and security.